pvamos/alpine-k8s/README.md

 <https://github.com/pvamos/alpine-k8s>

-## Install IPv4/IPv6 dual-stack HA Kubernetes 1.25 cluster with Calico network and Longhorn storage, on Alpine linux 3.17, automated with Ansible and Kubeadm
+## Install IPv4/IPv6 dual-stack HA Kubernetes 1.25 cluster with CRI-O, Calico network and Longhorn storage, on Alpine linux 3.17, automated with Ansible and Kubeadm

 ***A simple "run only one playbook" solution deploying Highly Available IPv4/IPv6 dual-stack Kubernetes cluster on Alpine Linux, with Calico network and Longhorn storage, in a fully automated way using Ansible.
 The cluster has 3 controlplane nodes and any number of worker nodes.***